SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Outer Sunset: The Outer Sunset is another sub-district of the larger Sunset Neighborhood.
 It's to the west of this district.
 It runs from 19th Avenue all the way to the Pacific Ocean.
 Here you will find some fun things to do, some of my favorite breweries, and a good variety of restaurants.

 Mount Sutro Open Preserve: The Mount Sutro Open Preserve is a large park where you can do some hiking away from the chaos of the city.
-You will find more than 5 miles of trails.
-The dirt trials take you up and down the hills within the park.
-You will also be surrounded by Eucalyptus trees and won't even believe you are in the heart of San Francisco.
-It's free to visit and I highly recommend it for anyone that loves to hike.
+Here you will find more than 5 miles of dirt trails that take you up and down the hills within the park.
+You will also be surrounded by eucalyptus trees and won't even believe you are in the heart of San Francisco.
+It's free to visit and I highly recommend it for anyone who loves to hike.

 Comments?
 Questions?
 Suggestions?